TimvanScherpenzeel/gltf-to-usdz-research/README.md

 ## Reasoning

-In order to shift the problem away from using the [USD pipeline](https://github.com/PixarAnimationStudios/USD) solution offered by Pixar I think it would be wise to try and manipulate the readeable intermediary readeable `USDA` format.
+In order to shift the problem away from using the [USD pipeline](https://github.com/PixarAnimationStudios/USD) solution offered by Pixar I think it would be wise to try and manipulate the intermediary readeable `USDA` format.
+Unfortunately there are very little examples available of the `USDA`.

 My idea is to dynamically generate / manipulate the intermediary a general USDA file structure and pass that to the `usdz-converter` to handle the further conversion.
 The idea comes from [walt](https://github.com/ballercat/walt) and manually manipulating [.wat (WebAssembly text format)](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format).